Y-Praneeth/Y-Praneeth/README.md

 I'm
 Upcoming Full Stack Developer.
 The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (Java), design (working closely with designers), front-end development (HTML5, CSS3, Javascript),database(Mysql).
+I have a wide range of skills that include back-end development using open source technologies (Java), design (working closely with designers), Front-end development (HTML5, CSS3, Javascript), Database(Mysql).

 <!--
 I'm